Create

 While in the change migration, you have to implement the Change function.
 The Change function is used to apply the migration.
 The rollback is done by applying the inverse of the Change function.

-The inverse of the Change function is automatically generated by all mig methods.
+The inverse of the Change function is automatically generated by almost all mig methods.

 For example, if you have this method in the Change function: